 This kitchen dates from the late 1940s.
 The electric cooker is a 1935 model and was rented from York City Electricity Department.
 It was quite common to rent the larger domestic appliances because they were expensive to buy.
-The electric iron is plugged into a socket attached to the light fitting; a practice which is illegal today.
-As the array of electrical items was becoming greater, houses did not have the amount of sockets they now needed, so this was a solution, albeit a dangerous one!
 The pantry houses a range of convenience foods, which were beginning to become more available after the Second World War.
 Rationing was still in operation; it ended completely in 1954.